Mica-Technologies/minecraft-talking-blocks-mod/README.md

 To learn more about the version control system Git, please see [https://git-scm.com/doc](https://git-scm.com/doc).

 ## Credits
-This mod is entireley buitl from scratch by Mica technologies using the JetBrains IntelliJ IDEA IDE and LOTS of love... and yes random TTS crackups from time to time!
+This mod is entireley built from scratch by Mica technologies using the JetBrains IntelliJ IDEA IDE, and LOTS of love... and yes random TTS crackups from time to time!